fieldtrip/website/getting_started/ricoh.md

 ### Read events

 In order to select pieces of data around the events in which you are interest, you can call the FieldTrip function, **[ft_definetrial](/reference/ft_definetrial)**, either using a generic definition or using your own ''trialfun''.
 The trialfunction calls the low-level reading function, **[ft_read_event](/reference/ft_read_event)**.
 The function reads event information and represents it in a common data-independent format.
-This event-reading function works for an exported .con file as follow
+This event-reading function works for an exported .con file as follows:

     >> event = ft_read_event(dataset,'threshold', 1.6)